tataraba/igtie/README.md

 # or if you have py installer
 py -m pip install --user pipx
 ```
->>Note: The pipx command now works within any directory in your terminal.
-It is not directly tied to the igtie project.
+>>Note: The pipx command will now work within any directory in your terminal.
+It is not directly tied to the `igtie` project directory.

+Now, any tool you install with pipx will be available to you in the terminal regardless what project you're working with.

 Next, install PDM with pipx: